BB U OK?

-BB U OK? (stylized as bb u ok?) is the second studio album by Dutch musician San Holo, released on 4 June 2021 by Bitbird, Counter Records, and Liquid State.
+BB U OK? (stylized as bb u ok?) is the second studio album by the Dutch musician San Holo, released on 4 June 2021 through Bitbird and Counter Records.

 Production

 The album was recorded from September 2019 to January 2020.
 Similarly to Album1, it was recorded in an Airbnb in Los Angeles, this time in Echo Park.
-He explained: "I wrote bb u ok? during a new chapter of my life after that relationship ended.
+He explained: "I wrote BB U OK? during a new chapter of my life after that relationship ended.
 I was learning how to deal with what happens 'after love'.
 I flew to LA and just started writing and writing, trying to express everything I had been feeling for the last few months.
 The change in scenery definitely helped, going back to LA (like I did for album1) brought back some good memories of that previous chapter."
 San Holo expected to release the album still in 2020, but that was not possible due to the COVID-19 pandemic.

 Composition

 In an interview, San Holo declared that BB U OK? was his most personal project ever, which is "just me trying to experiment in a more indie direction, keeping the same sonic elements and feelings as a San Holo song."
 He also declared that, while Album1 was "me being in love", BB U OK? "definitely has an after love vibe.
 Not to say a bad vibe, but more like an 'Okay, what happens after that relationship and how do you deal with it, how do you move on?'
 The bittersweetness of that, the beautiful memories yet the sad fact that it didn't work out, for example."

 San Holo declared the album is "post-EDM, with influences from indie and post-rock."
-Dancing Astronaut said "[t]he LP is polished with contemporary musical influences including indie-electronic, ambient, lo-fi, and future-bass.
-The collection as a whole spotlights San Holo’s signature guitar progressions, spectral synth leads, and unfiltered lyricism."

 The album's title is "a reminder to ask others how they're feeling".
 San Holo further clarified that he felt that, even though everyone was connected with social media and phones, "I feel like we're so disconnected in a way".